-This course introduces students to new communication technologies used in journalism and mass communications.
-Students will explore technologies related to publishing, audio/video production, and Internet-based communication.
+This course introduces students to new communication technologies used in journalism and Students will explore mass communications. technologies related to publishing, audio/video production, and Internet-based communication.
 Students will also be introduced to the basic concepts of digital publishing.
 The course will explore new technologies as they become available.
 The primary goal of the class is to expose students to digital tools, and make them aware of how these tools may be used to communicate to mass audiences.